Why is the "Customer Experience Design" process important for Franchise business models?

 #2.
 Franchise network willingness to change:

 The threats to a franchise model are those organizations that own all the physical locations and can apply change more rapidly.
-This risk makes the franchise model vulnerable if the owner network is not aligned to a single vision and cannot work holistically together.
+This risk makes the franchise model vulnerable if Franchise Owners are not aligned to a single vision and cannot work holistically together.

 #3.
-Experience design process to dictate the future:
+The Customer Experience Design process dictates the future:

-An experience design process defines what the future retailer experience needs to look like from the customer’s perspective, and by doing so, identifies the changes the retail business needs to make to meet that expectation.
+The Customer Experience Design process defines the future retailer experience needs to look like from the customer’s perspective, and by doing so, identifies the changes the retail business needs to make to meet that expectation.

 #4. eCommerce Platform – the ‘experience enabler’:

-Selecting an eCommerce platform that can enable the customer experience design plan.
+Selecting the right eCommerce platform that can enable the customer experience design plan.

 Not all eCommerce technologies are created equal which is why retailers need to know what experiences they want to deliver before selecting the technology.